 Of course, one of my favorite things about this project was that it was really simple and didn’t take a lot of time.
 The most time-consuming part was stringing the beads, and since I was multi-tasking, it really didn’t take long at all.
 Total project time from start to finish was less than one hour.

 We’re just getting started!
 The Summer Challenge bloggers are AWESOME and you have to go by and see what each of them made with their beads!

 I’ve only had a sneak peek myself, so I can’t wait to see their full projects, and with beads on sale this week, I’m going to snag some more so I can whip up a few of them too.

 Be sure to say hi when you visit, and if you love their projects (I know you will), share them on your favorite social media or email the link to your crafting bestie!

 Thanks for joining us for our Summer Challenge, and watch for details for our Fall Challenge coming up in September!

-If you enjoy upcycle and DIY projects, why not sign up for the newsletter?
-Subscribers get updates on new posts, news and information not always on the blog, first notification of upcoming events, opportunities to enter subscriber-only giveaways, and the FREE upcycle checklist with 5 quick tips for your awesome upcycle projects.
+If you enjoy upcycle, repurpose, and DIY projects, why not sign up for the newsletter?
+Subscribers get updates on new posts, news and information not always on the blog, first notification of upcoming events, opportunities to enter subscriber-only giveaways, and the FREE Upcycle Checklist: 5 Quick Tips for Awesome Projects.